-A dark, shimmering line of purple fire melted through the ceiling, tiles, and benches like boiling water through light snow.
-Bellatrix ducked and did a little pirouette round the violet fire.
-The purple flames seared across Malfoy’s left side.
-The flesh melted like wax and the stink of burnt meat filled Harry’s nostrils.
-Malfoy screamed and dropped his wand, clutching his face.
-Sirius’ spell caught him in the chest, knocking him back into the ruined wall.
+A dark, shimmering line of purple fire melted through the ceiling, tiles, and benches like boiling water through snow.
+Bellatrix ducked and did a little pirouette around the violet fire.
+The flames seared across Malfoy’s left side, melting his flesh like wax, and the reek of burnt meat filled Harry’s nostrils.
+Malfoy screamed, dropping his wand and clutching his face, and Sirius’s spell caught Malfoy in the chest, knocking him back into the ruined wall.

-‘Such dark magic.’
-Bellatrix giggled, dodged Harry’s blasting curses, and deflected Sirius’ second stunner away.
-‘I know that spell, too.
+‘Such pretty magic.’
+Bellatrix giggled, dodging Harry’s blasting curses and deflecting Sirius’s second stunner away.
+‘I know that spell too!
 Ardens flagella!’

-Bright, vivid, pink flames burst from the tip of her wand.
-Harry hurled himself sideways.
-Sirius flinched from the heat of the fire as it splashed off the arch like water, covering his face with his arm.
-The veil shimmered at his back and the soft whispers rose up around the room like smoke.
+Bright, vivid pink flames burst from the tip of her wand.
+Harry hurled himself sideways and Sirius flinched from the heat of the fire as it splashed off the arch like water, covering his face with his arm.
+The veil shimmered in the corner of his eye and soft whispers rose up like smoke.

 ‘Expelliarmus,’ Bella cried.